LorenzoCorgnati/HFR_Node_tools/README.md

 All generated radial and total netCDF files are quality controlled according the the QC tests defined as standard for the European HFR node and for the data distribution on CMEMS-INSTAC and SeaDataNet platforms.

 The whole workflow is intended to run automatically to continuously convert and combine near real time HFR data produced by data providers.
-The wrapper EU_HFR_Node_Processor.m sets the provider username and lauches the input and processing applications within an infinite loop.
+The wrapper EU_HFR_Node_Processor.m sets the provider username and launches the input and processing applications within an infinite loop.

 The applications inputRUV2DB.m and inputCradAScii2DB.m load radial files information onto the database in table radial_input_tb.